Las Vegas Heroin Addiction Treatment

 Because painkillers include the same opioid ingredient as heroin, a recovering heroin addict should never take them.
 The opioids in painkillers are absorbed by the same receptors in the brain that respond to heroin.
 Taking a painkiller could reactivate old cravings and bring on a full-blown relapse.

-The following are some pain medications you should avoid when recovering from an addiction:
+The following are some pain medications you should avoid when recovering from a heroin addiction:

 This is not a comprehensive list.
 Be sure to discuss your history of addiction with all of your care providers.
 There are many medication-free pain management techniques you can explore to prevent the need for painkillers.

 For more information about heroin addiction treatment in Las Vegas, call The Nestled Recovery Center at (702) 299-6406.